-The Venice Natural History Museum hosts the largest and best preserved fungal collection in Italy with more than 25,000 samples, representing approximately 6,000 species of fungi including many rare specimens.
+The Natural History Museum of Venice Giancarlo Ligabue hosts the largest and best preserved fungal collection in Italy with more than 25,000 samples, representing approximately 6,000 species of fungi including many rare specimens.
 The collection is unique as it is entirely generated and curated by volunteers, and in fact it is the outlet of the largest amateur mycological association in the world, the Associazione Micologica Bresadola, which currently has 13,000 active members.

-Matteo Garbelotto (UC Berkeley) has worked with Italian mycologist Giovanni Robich and Luca Mizzan, curator of Marine Biology at the Venice Museum of Natural History, to sort through the samples in the museum, which were being sent to Garbelotto’s lab at UC Berkeley for DNA sequencing and analysis.
+Matteo Garbelotto (UC Berkeley) has worked with Italian mycologist Giovanni Robich and Luca Mizzan, curator of Marine Biology at the Natural History Museum of Venice Giancarlo Ligabue, to sort through the samples in the museum, which were being sent to Garbelotto’s lab at UC Berkeley for DNA sequencing and analysis.

 Fungi are a kingdom of organisms that include yeasts, mushrooms and mold.
 They are essential to most terrestrial ecosystems, channeling nutrients in the soil and making them available for the growth of plants, including trees and agricultural crops.
 Fungi are microbes that can only be identified when they produce fruiting bodies such as mushrooms; because mushrooms are only produced seasonally and sometimes very rarely, the resulting database will facilitate identification of fungi present in plants, in the soil, and in the air at all times, simply by comparing DNA information with the one generated by this and other studies.